Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: A bulk proposal for measuring QP/QH braid statistics

 \subsection{Intuitive Idea}

-Because of the tremendous interest in the concept of fractional statistics, it would be useful to have an unambiguous measurement for the fractional braid statistics of QPs ($\theta_{\rm QP-QP}$) and QHs ($\theta_{\rm QH-QH}$), and the relative statistics of a QP and QH ($\theta_{\rm QP-QH}$), especially because the FQH states are considered to be the most promising platform for the realization of fractional statistics.
-Here we propose to measure fractional braid statistics by placing a sequence of impurities in such a way as to create a closed tunneling loop in the bulk of the sample and studying the transport of a QP / QH across it, as shown in Fig.~\eqref{fig:setup}.
-Note that the impurities should provide mid-gap states (between the $\Lambda$Ls) so that they do not excite a QP or QH from the ground state, but provide preferred positions for a QP / QH injected from the edge.
+We next ask if is in principle possible to measure the braid statistics such that the object going around the loop has a fractional charge over the entire loop.
+We suggest that this can be accomplished by placing a sequence of impurities in such a way as to create a closed tunneling loop in the bulk of the sample and studying the transport of a QP/QH across it, as shown in Fig.~\eqref{fig:setup}.
+Note that the impurities should provide states in the gap (in between the $\Lambda$Ls) so that they do not excite a QP or QH from the ground state, but only provide preferred positions for a QP/QH injected from the edge.
+Furthermore, we will assume that the impurity potential is sufficiently weak that any distortion in the wave function of either the ground state or the QP/QH is negligible.

-The conductance for transport through the loop will be determined by the difference in the phases acquired by the QP / QH passing through the upper and lower paths, which is also the phase associated with a complete loop of a QP / QH, and will oscillate as a function of the magnetic flux enclosed by the loop.
-A phase shift due to the insertion of another QP / QH in the interior of the loop will be a measure of the fractional braid statistics.
+The conductance for transport through the loop will be determined by the difference in the phases acquired by the QP/QH passing through the upper and lower paths, which is also the phase associated with a complete loop of a QP/QH, and will oscillate as a function of the magnetic flux enclosed by the loop.
+A phase shift due to the insertion of another QP/QH in the interior of the loop will be a measure of the fractional braid statistics.
 This we believe will constitute an unambiguous measure of the braid statistics of the QPs / QHs because the tunneling path is fully contained in the bulk, making it highly probable that the object that is hopping along the impurities has a fractional charge.

-In what follows, we perform explicit calculations for the phase associated with a tunneling loop of a QP / QH.
-A condition for the measurement of fractional statistics in this geometry is that the nearest neighbor impurity sites are separated by distances larger than the QP / QH sizes, so that a single loop with a well defined area is relevant.
+In what follows, we perform explicit calculations for the phase associated with a tunneling loop of a QP/QH.
+A condition for the measurement of fractional statistics in this geometry is that the nearest neighbor impurity sites are separated by distances larger than the QP/QH sizes, so that a single loop with a well defined area is relevant.
 When there is appreciable tunneling into impurities beyond the nearest neighbors, multiple closed loops contribute, which introduces an uncertainty in both the Berry phase and the area enclosed.
-Additionally, the braid statistics becomes well defined only when the loop fully encloses the central QP / QH.
+Additionally, the braid statistics becomes well defined only when the loop fully encloses the central QP/QH.